psu-libraries/contentdmtools/docs/batchEdit.md

 - Note field property configurations and disable required fields and controlled vocabulary in Admin GUI.
 - Export UTF-8 CSV called metadata.csv and save it in the directory where `batchEdit.ps1` is saved.
   - You can pass any CSV with `-csv path.csv` as the first parameter when executing the script.
-- Run `batchEdit.ps1` in a PowerShell window.
+- Run `batchEdit.ps1 -alias collectionAlias` in a PowerShell window.
 - Index the collection.
 - Re-configure field properties.
 - Review log for any errors.

 ## Future Development
- - Combine settings for Cather into one file [[1]](https://git.psu.edu/digipres/contentdm/issues/1)
+ - Combine settings for Catcher into one file
- - Sort metadata and send object metadata first [[2]](https://git.psu.edu/digipres/contentdm/issues/2)
+ - Sort metadata and send object metadata first
- - Search log for errors and report back when ending script [[3]](https://git.psu.edu/digipres/contentdm/issues/3)
+ - Search log for errors and report back when ending script